Sure, the scrum framework can open doors to endless possibilities for problem-solving.

 Yodiz key features

-- Product backlog management
+- Product backlog templates

 - Planning board to view multiple project data